jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 All `SOCGameServerText` should be considered optional or ignored, since server may not localize and send text to bots.

-The format used here is from `soc.extra.server.GameEventLog.QueueEntry.toString()`.
+The format used here is from `soc.extra.server.GameEventLog.EventEntry.toString()`.
 It shows the origin of each message from a client player (`f3:`) or the audience of each message from server (`all:`, `p3:`, etc).
 See toString() javadoc for details.
 In this doc we use "//" for comments about a message.